PintaProject/user-guide/docs/tutorial.md

 The tools we'll use for inking are:

     - Pencil
     - Eraser
-    - Optional:
     - Shapes
     - Lines

 This part of the process, we'll be inking the rough sketch itself so that all the lines needed are more distinct.